 The Department and the WCFU did issue a Request for Information (RFI) regarding this system in March of 2012 in the hopes of receiving information regarding how to draft a Request for Proposal (RFP) to obtain such a system.
 The Department received a number of responses.
 To date, no system has been procured, as no funding was specifically provided for this mandate.
 Additionally, it has become increasingly clear that the Department does not possess the type of data necessary to fuel such an advanced analytics system.
 Neither the WCFU nor any other division of the Department collects the type of claims and medical data necessary to do effective data mining or predictive modeling.
+In early 2015, this determination was confirmed by representatives from two large workers' compensation carriers who are at the forefront of using advanced analytics to combat fraud.
+Both companies, independent of one another, indicated that the information available to the Department is insufficient for purposes of predictive modeling.

-Despite the fact that the system has yet to be procured and implemented as required by statute, the WCFU has several recommendations regarding opportunities for additional fraud prevention and detection of fraud, waste, and abuse, including a number of recommendations first made in the 2013 Annual Report.
+Despite the fact that the system has yet to be procured and implemented as required by statute, the WCFU has several recommendations regarding opportunities for additional fraud prevention and detection of fraud, waste, and abuse, including a number of recommendations first made in the 2013 and 2014 Annual Reports.

-First, the WCFU again recommends that insurance companies, employers, and third party administrators responsible for issuing checks for temporary disability benefits pursuant to the

-Act include language on those checks requiring the injured employee to affirmatively state they remain entitled to the disability benefits being paid.
+First, the WCFU again recommends that insurance companies, employers, and third party administrators responsible for issuing checks for temporary disability benefits pursuant to the Act include language on those checks requiring the injured employee to affirmatively state they remain entitled to the disability benefits being paid.
 In the case of temporary total disability benefits, the WCFU recommends that injured employees also be required to indicate that they are not employed elsewhere.
-Second, the WCFU again recommends that the IWCC require injured employees to submit a form on a monthly basis, similar to the North Carolina Industrial Commission's Form 90,4 regarding any employment or earnings during that time period.
+Unfortunately, this suggestion may have a limited effect on combating fraud as more and more benefits are being paid via direct deposit.
+Second, the WCFU again recommends that injured employees be required to submit a form to the IWCC on a monthly basis, similar to the North Carolina Industrial Commission's Form 90, regarding any employment or earnings during that time period.

 The WCFU also continues to recommend that the General Assembly consider whether the state would be better served by requiring the IWCC, CMS, or CMS's contracted third party administrator to procure the system required under Section 25.5(e-5) of the Act.
 Unlike the WCFU or the Department, CMS possesses the medical records, employment history, and other data related to the claims filed by state employees, which could be mined and analyzed to determine possible trends or identify potential fraud, waste, and abuse.
 Again, unlike the WCFU or the Department, the IWCC also collects and possesses information, which could be mined and analyzed to determine possible trends or identify potential fraud, waste, and abuse.
-Specifically, information concerning injuries resulting in more than three lost work days, when benefits begin or are being stopped, when there is a change in employee status, and when final compensation is paid on workers' compensation cases.5 Though, even this information would likely fall short of the sort needed for effective analysis as it is considerably different from the sort of information possessed by insurance companies who utilize the type of system required under Section 25.5(e-5).
+Specifically, information concerning injuries resulting in more than three lost work days, when benefits begin or are being stopped, when there is a change in employee status, and when final compensation is paid on workers' compensation cases.
+Though, even this information would likely fall short of the sort needed for effective analysis as it is considerably different from the sort of information possessed by insurance companies who utilize the type of system required under Section 25.5(e-5).